What does each type of commercial vehicle insurance cover?

 Covered expenses for you and your passengers could include medical bills, lost wages, and pain and suffering.

 If you have a trailer interchange agreement, you generally need trailer interchange insurance.
 Since exchanged trailers are not owned by you, they require separate insurance coverage because they are not covered under regular physical damage insurance.

-This insurance protects you if the trailer is damaged by collision, fire, theft, explosion, or vandalism.
+This insurance protects you in case collision, fire, theft, explosion, or vandalism damages the trailer.

 When you’re under permanent lease to a motor carrier, and you’re not driving under dispatch, non-trucking liability insurance provides the truck insurance coverage you need at an unlimited radius.